Pulmonary Hypertension: Causes, Symptoms, Diagnosis, Treatment

 - Vasodilators [such as nifedipine (Procardia®) or diltiazem (Cardizem®)] — lowers pulmonary blood pressure and may improve the pumping ability of the right side of the heart.

-- Bosentan (Tracleer®), ambrisentan (Letairis®) — helps block the action of endothelin, a substance that causes narrowing of lung blood vessels.
+- Bosentan (Tracleer®), ambrisentan (Letairis®), macitentan (Opsumit) — helps block the action of endothelin, a substance that causes narrowing of lung blood vessels.
 These medications require monthly labwork to monitor liver function.

-- Epoprostenol (Flolan®), treprostinil sodium (Remodulin®, Tyvaso®), iloprost (Ventavis®) — dilates pulmonary arteries and helps prevent blood clots from forming.
+- Epoprostenol (Veletri, Flolan®), treprostinil sodium (Remodulin®, Tyvaso®), iloprost (Ventavis®) — dilates (widens) pulmonary arteries and helps prevent blood clots from forming.

 - Sildenafil (Revatio®), tadalafil (Adcirca®) — relaxes pulmonary smooth muscle cells, which leads to dilation of the pulmonary arteries.

-Pulmonary thromboendarterectomy: If present, a large clot in the pulmonary artery may be surgically removed to improve blood flow and lung function.
+Pulmonary thromboendarterectomy: If present, blood clots in the pulmonary artery may be surgically removed to improve blood flow and lung function.

-Lung transplantation: Currently, this is the only cure for primary pulmonary hypertension.
-Transplantation is reserved for advanced pulmonary hypertension that is not responsive to medical therapy.
+Lung transplantation: Currently, this is the only cure for pulmonary hypertension.
+Transplantation is reserved for advanced pulmonary hypertension that does not respond to medical therapy.
 The right side of the heart will generally return to normal after the lung/lungs have been transplanted.
-About 1,000 lung transplants are performed annually in the United States.
+About 1,000 lung transplants are performed every year in the United States.
 Many people are on the waiting list, yet a shortage of donors is the major limiting factor.
 Your health care provider will discuss transplantation if it is an appropriate treatment option for your condition.

 Heart/lung transplantation: This type of double organ transplant is very rare but is necessary for all patients who have combined lung and left heart failure.